Is Your Privacy Being Invaded in Your New Jersey Home or Business?

 - There are missing or damaged ceiling tiles.

-- There’s dust or debris on your desk, cabinets, floor or furniture and no one should have been in your business or home to make repairs.
+- There is dust or debris on your desk, cabinets, floor or furniture and no one should have been in your business or home to make repairs.

-- You have new decorative items in a room that you know you didn’t buy.
+- You have new decorative items in a room that you know you did not buy.

 - You notice a certain vehicle hangs around your home or office for long periods of time that isn’t generally found in your area.

-- Someone who claims to be a maintenance or utility worker comes to your location and you didn’t phone for them.
+- Someone who claims to be a maintenance or utility worker comes to your location and you did not phone for them.
 They may not have a work order to show you or use a utility or business name you recognize.

 Audio bugs and cameras can also be hidden in small holes (the size of a nail hole), behind books or artwork, in stuffed animals, or in other inconspicuous places.